uabhiram/superstore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

+This is a dashboard to view the online super store sales data in a graph, piechart and table format to make business sense of unstructured data.
+The bar chart represents monthly sales category wise.
+Pie chart represents sales for sub categories.
+Orders table shows all the orders placed.

+How to use-
+After login, please select a year to view data for a particular year.
+User can select a category to view sub-categories in the pie chart.
+User can filter, sort, change pagination in the orders table.

 ## Development server

 Run `npm run server` to start the NodeJS server which serves as backend.